-Coming back to the topic, Cognac is nothing else, but brandy, which is a generic name for burnt wine.
+Cognac is a type of brandy, which is a generic name for burnt wine.
 Cognac is an area in France where this particular brandy is made and has become popular in all parts of the world because of its rich taste and aroma.
-May be it has to do with the fertile soil of the region or the method of processing the brandy.
-Cognac essentially is a spirit distilled from wine (or fermented from juice), and aged in wooden casks for a minimum period of 6 months.
+May be, it has to do with the fertile soil of the region or the method of processing the brandy.
+Cognac essentially is a spirit that is distilled from wine and aged in wooden casks for a minimum period of two years.
+This type of brandy follows a special making process.
+The wine gained from grapes is distilled in copper pots twice.
+Then that liquid is let to age at least two years in oak barrels.
 You are not wrong if you call a Cognac a brandy, but you have to remember that not all brandy is Cognac, and only that produced in the French region of Cognac is referred to as Cognac.

 What is the difference between Brandy and Cognac?

 • Origin of the Words:

 • Brandy is a corrupted word that comes from Dutch brandjiwin that literally means burnt wine.

 • Cognac is an area in France, which is famous for its brandy that is also called Cognac.